 Brits at university in the US do not have the option of a government-subsidised student loan, being ineligible for both US Federal Aid (FAFSA) and UK student finance.
 In the long-term this is a great benefit, leaving you debt-free once you’re out in the real world.
 In the short-term though, you are deprived of the chance of blowing all your money in the pub (if they had pubs), or on that cute pair of shoes, then living hand-to-mouth for the rest of the year.
 You will be living hand-to-mouth all year round anyway.

 One solution is to get a job – though many find this hard to fit into their pressured academic schedule.
 Another is to negotiate with your parents before the start of the academic year and agree on a loan with them – one that can be adjusted in either direction once you have gauged just how expensive campus life really is.

-As of this writing, only six schools are completely 'need blind' for international students (ie. admission is regardless of your ability to pay): Amherst, MIT, Harvard, Yale, Princeton and Dartmouth.
+As of this writing, only six schools are completely 'need blind' for international students (which means admission is regardless of the student's ability to pay): Amherst, MIT, Harvard, Yale, Princeton and Dartmouth.

 And for the athletes among you, there’s always the option of a sports scholarship.